Humpback and fin whales off Dingle peninsula

 With the weather looking settled for the next few days we are very much hoping to be able to head out to where the humpback and fin whales are feeding at present.
 We will be keeping a very close eye from our shore-based viewing point and once the whales are within our reach we'll try everything to get there on our next few eco marine tours.
 As always we can never ever guarantee any sightings, especially sightings of this magnitude, but with a bit of luck we'll find them again!

-While most of the action seems to be off Clogher and Sybil Heads we had a stunning minke whale bonanza much closer to home a few days ago.
-Only a short distance away from our departure point of Ventry we came across anything up to nine minke feeding amongst what seemed like thousands of Manx Shearwaters and gannets.
-While minke whales don't tail fluke or bubble net they are still impressively graceful whales - and large ones too - at a length of about ten metres.
+While most of the action seems to be off Clogher and Sybil Heads we had a stunning Minke whale bonanza much closer to home a few days ago.
+Only a short distance away from our departure point of Ventry we came across anything up to nine Minke feeding amongst what seemed like thousands of Manx Shearwaters and gannets.
+While Minke whales don't tail fluke or bubble net they are still impressively graceful whales when seen up close and personal - and large ones too - at a length of about ten metres.